rhd-gitops-example/manifest-documentation/README.md

 `-cicd` project in OpenShift.

-Make sure you change the Content Type to `"application/json"` and enable the "just send me everything" option for events (otherwise we'll only receive "push" events).
+Make sure you change the Content Type to `"application/json"` and enable the "send me everything" option for events (otherwise we'll only receive "push" events).

 Make a change to your application source, the `taxi` repo from the example, it